batiati/IUPforZig/ReadMe.md

 Zig does not require any special treatment to use C libraries, so to use IUP in Zig, it is as simple as adding `@cInclude("iup.h") ` in your source code, no need for special bindings!

-This project attempts to create IUP binding with idiomatic and type-checked API in Zig, where none of the original IUP's declarations are exposed in the public interface, only names and concepts are kept as close as possible.
+This project attempts to create Zig bindings for IUP Toolkit with idiomatic and type-checked API, where none of the original IUP's declarations are exposed in the public interface, only names and concepts are kept as close as possible.

 ## Comparison: